 Kristen divided her time as a child between her family’s dairy farms, exploring the woods, drawing, and having her nose in a book.
 Those interests in farming, nature, art, creativity, and learning followed her into adulthood, and in flowers she has found a way to combine them.

 After earning a degree in Art at Mount Holyoke College, Kristen spent years working a "desk job."
 In the search for a career that she would love, she found the answer right in the backyard.
 Growing and designing with cut flowers allows her to indulge her creative side and work in sync with nature and the seasons.

 Kristen worked for flower farms and a retail florist to gain experience in commercial scale horticulture and floristry.
 Seeing the reliance on imported flowers, but also an increase in local growers, she has shaped her business model to offer something different.
-She continues to grow and hone her skills and knowledge as a member of the Association of Specialty Cut Flower Growers.
+She continues to grow and hone her skills and knowledge as a Lifetime Member of the Association of Specialty Cut Flower Growers.